Best Merchant Account Providers

 How Much Does a Merchant Account Cost?

-The cost of a merchant account will vary according to the merchant account used as well as the volume of transactions processed.
-The financial details of the merchant account will be included in your merchant account agreement.
+The cost of a merchant account will vary according to the type of account as well as the volume of transactions processed.

-Debit card and credit card transactions are typically charged per transaction, at a rate of 1% or 2% of the transaction value.
-Some rates may reach as high as 5%, however.
+Debit and credit card transactions are typically charged per transaction, at a rate of 1% or 2% of the transaction value.

 So, if a customer makes a purchase of £100 to your business and the merchant account charges a fee of 1%, you will be charged a fee of £1.

-Merchant account providers will offer lower charges to businesses that experience high volumes of transactions on a regular basis.
+Merchant account providers will offer lower charges to businesses with high volumes of transactions.
 Typically, a higher fee will be charged by a merchant account provider for credit card payments.

 Further fees may be charged for authorisation of the transaction, although this fee is usually a few pence per transaction.